pyrogenic/qmk_firmware/keyboards/bm43a/keymaps/pyrogenic/readme.md

-# The default keymap for bm43a
+# pyrogenic's keymap for the bm43a